-Imagine transporting the sights and sounds of a 19th-century village right into your 21st-century classroom.
+Imagine transporting the sights and sounds of a seaport village right into your classroom.
 Mystic Seaport Educators bring the Museum’s collections to your class through a variety of programs.
 Activities can be tailored for multiple age groups and are designed for classroom-sized groups.

 History Detectives Program

 By popular demand, we are taking our Primary Source Workshops on the road.
 Students use the inquiry process as they analyze replicas of primary sources and artifacts from the Museum’s collections.

 Grades: 4-7: This program emphasizes what primary sources are and teaches students how to develop their historical thinking skills.
 This workshop can help meet components of the Historical Sources and Evidence component of the new Connecticut Social Studies Frameworks.
 Themes include Whaling or Life in a Seaport Town.

 Grades 8-12: Primary Source Workshop 1 – The Curator’s Challenge

 In this workshop, students work in teams to design an exhibit using historical objects.
 Students develop their historical thinking skills as they make decisions about what objects to include in the exhibit and what stories they tell.
 Each team presents their exhibit at the end of the program.
 Themes include “Whaling” and/or “The Charles W. Morgan,” “Collections Sampler: Objects from General Maritime History,” “The Changing Perceptions of Whales” and “Immigration: The Voyage to America.”

 Treworgy Planetarium In-School Programs